It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 So, it was back to the grassier and safer surface where I usually fly.
 After a minor bridle adjustment, up went the little delta in the next gust.
 This time I managed to get quite a bit of thread out.
-Perhaps 150 feet or more.
+Perhaps it was 150 feet or more.
 Way above the local tree height, the Paper Delta gamely strove to stay up.
-Curving, dipping and rising in sync with the breeze.
+It curved, dipped, and rose in sync with the breeze.
 Even up there, the breeze was not particularly constant.
-However, it was just enough to make an unaided 5 minute flight.
+However, it was just enough to make an unaided 5-minute flight.

 Paper Delta Dodges Drops

 Drops of rain that is, in case you didn't guess.

 The weather situation didn't look promising; however, it was worth a shot to at least get the kite in the air briefly.
 Much can be learned from a new kite design's first 30 seconds aloft on just 10 or 15 meters of line.
 The location where I parked was notoriously hard to launch a kite from in gusty air, so it would be a good test.

 After waiting for a decent gust to arrive, it was fairly easy to get the new delta to cruise around for a few seconds while the wind speed was up.
 So far, so good.
 The old Mk2 Paper Delta would have gone nowhere!
 And then I thought I felt a small raindrop on my face.